vrandezo/lambda-cli/FUTURE_README.md

 ## Interactive

-You can call the interactive mode by starting lambda without a command or data.
+You can call the interactive mode by starting lambda without a command or input data.
 You can still use command line arguments.

 The command line interface per default runs:
 - the standard parser.
 If parsing fails, respective errors are displayed and we